 Make Music Day takes place in 125 countries across the globe.
-Each of these countries has its own unique folk music tradition which we want to share and celebrate on Make Music Day.
+Each of these countries has its own unique folk music tradition which we wanted to share and celebrate on Make Music Day.

-We invite musicians from across the world to take part in this Global Folk Challenge by swapping folk songs.
-Participating musicians or groups can share a folk song from their country, and in exchange, learn and perform a different folk song submitted by another participating musician.
-The songs will then be performed and shared on Make Music Day.
+In 2021 we invited musicians from across the world to take part in this Global Folk Challenge by swapping folk songs.
+Participating musicians and groups shared a folk song from their country, and in exchange, learnt and performed a different folk song submitted by another participating musician.
+The songs were then performed and shared on Make Music Day.

-There are two steps to participate in this project – SHARE A SONG & LEARN A SONG
+There were two steps to participate in this project – SHARE A SONG & LEARN A SONG

 STEP 1: SHARE A SONG

-- You can submit a song in any language, but we suggest keeping it relatively simple so that other musicians can pick it up easily.
+- Songs could be submitted in any language, but we suggested keeping it relatively simple so that other musicians can pick it up easily.

-- You can share documents and/or links e.g. written music, lyrics, performance video, audio recording, background information, performance tips.
-Please ensure to submit an audio recording of the song for other musicians to learn from (not everyone can read music).
+- Musicians could share documents and/or links e.g. written music, lyrics, performance video, audio recording, background information, performance tips.
+Plus an audio recording of the song for other musicians to learn from (not everyone can read music).

 STEP 2: LEARN A SONG

-- You will have access to the materials submitted in Step 1.
-We can also put you in touch with the musician/group who shared the song to ask questions and get to know them.
+- All participants had access to the materials submitted in Step 1.
+They were also encouraged to get in touch with the musician/group who shared the song to ask questions and get to know them.

-- On 21 June, share your performance on social media and use the hashtags #MMDFolk and #MakeMusicDay to join in the global celebration.
+- On 21 June 2021, participating groups shared performances on social media using the hashtags #MMDFolk and #MakeMusicDay to join in the global celebration.
 Have a look at some of the performances here.

 Chloe Woolley of Make Music Isle of Mann has written a terrific article on the project and how the IoM embraced Make Music Day 2021 – read it here.